Best Quit Habit Tracker Apps to Quit Anything in 2026

 Cons

-Best for: Smokers who want an evidence-based plan with craving tools.
+Best for: Smokers who want a science-backed plan and craving tools.

 5